-- fulfil its duties as an employer by complying with the terms of contracts of employment, safeguarding the employee and maintaining information required by law. - pursue the legitimate interests of its business and its duties as a public body, by fulfilling contractual terms with other organisations, and maintaining information required by law. - monitor its activities including the equality and diversity of its activities - fulfil its duties in operating the business premises including security - assist regulatory and law enforcement agencies Reviewed & Agreed September 2022 - process information including the recording and updating details about its Councillors, employees, partners and volunteers. - process information including the recording and updating details about individuals who contact it for information, or to access a service, or make a complaint.
+- fulfil its duties as an employer by complying with the terms of contracts of employment, safeguarding the employee and maintaining information required by law. - pursue the legitimate interests of its business and its duties as a public body, by fulfilling contractual terms with other organisations, and maintaining information required by law. - monitor its activities including the equality and diversity of its activities - fulfil its duties in operating the business premises including security - assist regulatory and law enforcement agencies - process information including the recording and updating details about its Councillors, employees, partners and volunteers. - process information including the recording and updating details about individuals who contact it for information, or to access a service, or make a complaint. - undertake surveys, censuses and questionnaires to fulfil the objectives and purposes of the Council. - undertake research, audit and quality improvement work to fulfil its objects and purposes. - carry out Council administration.